Mid-Year Climbing Safety Standards Updates

 • A working communication device (for example, cell phone) must be accessible.

-• An individual who takes responsibility for providing first aid to injured students through the entirety of a practice and/or competition and must follow the school board’s concussion protocol and the school’s First Aid Emergency Response (consult First Aid Plan and First Aid Emergency Response).
+• A Coach/Monitor who takes responsibility for providing first aid to injured students through the entirety of a practice and/or competition and must follow the school board’s concussion protocol and the school’s First Aid Emergency Response (consult First Aid Plan and First Aid Emergency Response).

 • The individual who takes responsibility for providing first aid to injured students must: